-Lowenstein Jensen Medium (LJ Medium) is a selective medium that is commonly used for the cultivation and isolation of Mycobacterium, specifically Mycobacterium tuberculosis from clinical specimens.
+Lowenstein Jensen (LJ) Media is a selective medium that is commonly used for the cultivation and isolation of Mycobacterium, specifically Mycobacterium tuberculosis from clinical specimens.
 LJ medium was originally formulated by Lowenstein who incorporated congo red and malachite green to inhibit unwanted bacteria.
-The present formulation comprises of a glycerated egg-based medium and is based upon Jensen’s modification.
-Jensen modified Lowenstein’s medium by altering the citrate and phosphate contents, eliminating the congo red dye and by increasing the malachite green concentration.
-Gruft further modified L. J. Medium with the addition of penicillin, nalidixic acid and ribonucleic acid (RNA) to increase selectivity.
+The present formulation comprises a glycerated egg-based medium and is based upon Jensen’s modification.
+Jensen modified Lowenstein’s medium by altering the citrate and phosphate contents, eliminating the congo red dye, and by increasing the malachite green concentration.
+Gruft further modified L. J. Medium with the addition of penicillin, nalidixic acid, and ribonucleic acid (RNA) to increase selectivity.
 This medium supports the growth of a wide variety of Mycobacteria and can also be used for niacin testing.

 Composition of Lowenstein Jensen (LJ) Media